stewdio/vr-hands/README.md

 as tested on an
 [Oculus Quest](https://www.oculus.com/quest/)
 stand-alone headset.
-Make your hand into a “finger gun” shape then tap your thumb down onto your middle finger to shoot lasers from your hand.
 This experience is live at [https://stewartsmith.io/studies/vr-hands/](https://stewartsmith.io/studies/vr-hands/).
 This code is open-source and available at [https://github.com/stewdio/vr-hands](https://github.com/stewdio/vr-hands).

+**Explore**.
+Make your hand into a “finger gun” shape then tap your thumb down onto your middle finger to shoot lasers from your hand.
+Make a fist to cycle through different hand model styles.
+“Devil horns” toggle the hand-specific colors.

 If you have a Quest handy